unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 **_Book._** A book might contain poetry, historical accounts, information pertaining to a particular field of lore, diagrams and notes on gnomish contraptions, or just about anything else that can be represented using text or pictures.
 A book of tek skills is a tek skill datapad (described later in this section).

 **_Caltrops._** As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
 Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
-Taking this damage reduces the creature’s walking speed by 10 feet until the creature regains at least 1 hit point.
-A creature moving through the area at half speed doesn’t need to make the save.
+Taking this damage reduces the creature's walking speed by 10 feet until the creature regains at least 1 hit point.
+A creature moving through the area at half speed doesn't need to make the save.

 **_Chain._** A chain has 10 hit points.
 It can be burst with a successful DC 20 Strength check.

-**_Climber’s Kit._** A climber’s kit includes special pitons, boot tips, gloves, and a harness.
-You can use the climber’s kit as an action to anchor yourself; when you do, you can’t fall more than 25 feet from the point where you anchored yourself, and you can’t climb more than 25 feet away from that point without undoing the anchor.
+**_Climber's Kit._** A climber's kit includes special pitons, boot tips, gloves, and a harness.
+You can use the climber's kit as an action to anchor yourself; when you do, you can't fall more than 25 feet from the point where you anchored yourself, and you can't climb more than 25 feet away from that point without undoing the anchor.

 **_Fishing Tackle._** This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and nbullet netting.
-Healer’s Kit.
+Healer's Kit.
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.

 **_Hunting Trap._** When you use your action to set it, this trap forms a saw-toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
 A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.

 **_Flashlight._** A flashlight casts bright light in a 15-foot radius and dim light for an additional 30 feet.
 Once lit, it burns for 6 hours on a battery.

 **_Lock._** A key is provided with the lock.
-Without the key, a creature proficient with thieves’ tools can pick this lock with a successful DC 15 Dexterity check.
+Without the key, a creature proficient with thieves' tools can pick this lock with a successful DC 15 Dexterity check.
 Your GM may decide that better locks are available for higher prices.

 **_Magnifying Glass._** This lens allows a closer look at small objects.
 It is also useful as a substitute for flint and steel when starting fires.
 Lighting a fire with a magnifying glass requires light as bright as sunlight to focus, tinder to ignite, and about 5 minutes for the fire to ignite.
 A magnifying glass grants advantage on any ability check made to appraise or inspect an item that is small or highly detailed.

 **_Manacles._** These metal restraints can bind a Small or Medium creature.
 Escaping the manacles requires a successful DC 20 Dexterity check.
 Breaking them requires a successful DC 20 Strength check.
 Each set of manacles comes with one key.
-Without the key, a creature proficient with thieves’ tools can pick the manacles’ lock with a successful DC 15 Dexterity check.
+Without the key, a creature proficient with thieves' tools can pick the manacles' lock with a successful DC 15 Dexterity check.
 Manacles have 15 hit points.

 **_Mess Kit._** This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.